Image

 Last Updated: May 5, 2026

-Bates County, MO manslaughter defense lawyer.
-A manslaughter charge in Bates County, MO isn’t something you can afford to take lightly, it can change your life in an instant.
-Your freedom, your future, and your name are all at risk.
-At Combs Waterkotte, our Bates County, MO manslaughter defense lawyers act fast to protect you, challenge the case against you, and build a defense designed to fight for the best outcome possible.
+Manslaughter defense lawyer in Bates County, MO.
+Being charged with manslaughter in Bates County, MO is not just another criminal case, it’s a life-altering situation.
+Your freedom, your future, and your reputation are all at stake.
+At Combs Waterkotte, our Bates County, MO manslaughter defense attorneys act quickly to protect your rights, challenge the evidence, and build a defense strategy designed to secure the best possible outcome.

 That’s why it’s critical to have an experienced and proactive manslaughter defense lawyer in Bates County, MO on your side from the start.
 Call Combs Waterkotte today at (314) 900-HELP or contact us online for a free, confidential consultation.
 With over 80 years of combined experience and more than 10,000 cases successfully handled, our team is prepared to stand with you in Bates County and throughout Missouri.